 Fill sterilized, hot 1-cup canning jars with chutney, leaving 1/2 inch of space at the top of each jar.
 Cover with hot, sterilized lids and screw the lid bands on tight. (look up on the internet how to do this)

 As soon as I find out whose recipe this is I will totally give them the credit!
-I will update this info onto this blog.
+I will update this info on this blog post.